Sugarbook: Arrest of founder and ban in Malaysia

 On February 23, 2021, Sugarbook Founder and CEO, Darren Chan was arrested and put in lockup for 10 days.
 The arrest was internationally condemned, prompting attorneys and netizens to questions its legality.
 Chan later pleaded not guilty to the charges.

 Sugarbook was also blocked by Malaysian ISPs, but users in Malaysia found ways to bypass the blocks, such as using VPNs.
 There was a public outcry across the Asia-Pacific region, with the media publishing articles about the controversy in Thailand, Singapore, and Hong Kong.

 A day after the ban the company circumvented the block by using the URL sucrebook.com.

 On April 4, 2021, Darren Chan spoke out about the case to VICE News.
 Chan's arrest also prompted coverage from the BBC, New York Post, Astro AEC, among others.

-Google Play Store ban
+Google Play ban

 As of September 1, 2021, Google has banned Sugarbook and a number of other sugar baby apps from its Google Play store.